Jadens-arc/Scripty/README.md

 # Requirements:

-  - Python3(and its built-in moduals)
+  - Python3 (and its built-in moduals)

-  - Tkinter
+  - Tkinter (will automaticly install on run)

-  - Linux(not tested for Windows or MacOS)
+  - Linux (not tested for Windows or MacOS)

   - Java